jrzb/WechatWoojuu/README.md

 # Wechat for Woojuu -- 记账的微信应用
 =========
-- Record your daily expense, record your daily life
+## Record your daily expense, record your daily life

   ![](misc/qrcode-banner.png)

 ## Why we do this?
 - Help users to form the habit of recording daily expense
 - Enable expense data to provide meaningful feedback
-- Get hands wet for ATI chat and data analysis
+- Get hands wet for AI chat and data analysis

 ### screenshots
   ![](misc/comparision.jpg)  ![](misc/prediction.jpg) ![](misc/voiceinput.jpg)